 Historically, quarterly and annual results of operations have fluctuated due to changes in our business, our industry, and the general economic and regulatory climate.
 We expect our future results of operations to vary significantly from quarter to quarter due to a variety of factors, many of which are beyond our control.
+For example, the COVID-19 pandemic will in the short-run, and may over the longer term, make our results of operations difficult to predict.
 Our fluctuating results of operations could cause our performance and outlook to be below the expectations of securities analysts and investors, causing the price of our common stock to decline.
 Our business changes and evolves over time, and, as a result, our historical results of operations may not be useful to you in predicting our future results of operations.
 Factors that may increase the volatility of our results of operations include, but are not limited to, the following:

-- changes in client volume;

-- loss of or reduced demand by existing clients and agencies;

-- the availability and price of quality media;

-- consolidation of media sources;

-- seasonality;

-- developing and implementing our media strategies and client initiatives; - changes in our revenue mix and shifts in margins related to changes in our media strategies or client initiatives; - changes in interest rates; - changes in Internet search engine algorithms that affect our owned and operated and our third-party publishers' websites ability to attract and retain Internet visitors; and - regulatory and legislative changes, or their interpretation or emphasis, in our and our client industries.
+- changes in client volume; - loss of or reduced demand by existing clients and agencies; - the availability and price of quality media; - consolidation of media sources; - seasonality; - developing and implementing our media strategies and client initiatives; - changes in our revenue mix and shifts in margins related to changes in our media strategies or client initiatives; - changes in interest rates; - changes in Internet search engine algorithms that affect our owned and operated and our third-party publishers' websites ability to attract and retain Internet visitors; and - regulatory and legislative changes, or their interpretation or emphasis, in our and our client industries.